 Braun array multiplier is selected among various multipliers as it follows simple conventional method.
+The

-The Braun array is the simplest parallel multiplier.
-All the partial products are computed in parallel, and then collected through a cascade of Carry Save Adders.
-The completion time is limited by the depth of the carry save array, and by the carry propagation in the adder Also, pipelined Braun array multiplier is selected as it is faster in speed than non-pipelined multiplier.
+Braun array is the simplest parallel multiplier.
+All the According to the design the proposed structure of LP-TPG pipelined Braun array multiplier is selected as it is faster in speed than non-pipelined multiplier.
 To avoid carry propagated to the next stage.
-Finally at the last stage, ripple carry adder is used to get the product term of P_4 to P_7 .
+Finally at the last stage, ripple carry adder is used to get the product term of P4 to